HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

             messagebox.showerror("Quiz Error", "All questions must be answered to submit") return "All questions must be answered to submit"
 ```
-If no questions are left empty, the users information is written to a file named results.csv, displays a messagebox with the users results and closes the quiz.
+If no questions are left empty, the users information is written to a file named results.csv, displays a message box with the users results and closes the quiz.
 ```python
 with open("results.csv", "a", newline="") as results_file:
   writer = csv.writer(results_file)